 Jang, et al. (2021) Also stated that to be a good part of customer service, it is generally important for chatbots to respond quickly and accurately in the most natural way possible.
+Human resources are, so far, the most important asset for an organization (Safrizal et. all, 2020).
 As AI technology applied to chatbots evolves to the point where responses to new questions are accurate and natural language processing (NLP) is possible, researchers have tried to develop more efficient and accurate algorithms for chatbot learning.